 Analyses of Prototype Data and Results: In 2011, breeding landbird abundance and diversity were sampled in 9 grids distributed across the Central Plains Experimental Range (a NEON core site - CPER).
 Despite frequent, inclement weather, 7 of the 9 grids were sampled at least 3 times between May 23 and June 30, 2011.
 In 2012, 8 grids were sampled 3 times each from May 15 to July 10, 2012, at Rocky Mountain National Park (a NEON relocatable site - RMNP).
 Density estimates for one common species at each site across each of the three sampling periods within the season were calculated using the R package unmarked (Fiske and Chandler 2011).
+These species were selected for this analysis as they were the most abundant species at their respective sites that occurred on >50% of the sampled plots.
 Distance measurements were binned into four equivalent linear bins from 0 to 400 meters, and a hazard-rate detection function was used.
 The densities of each of the common species analyzed did not significantly vary across the repeat visits (Figure 7).